lanl/BEE/docs/sphinx/installation.rst

 Stopping the BEE components:
 -------------------------------

 If at some point you would like to stop the beeflow components, you should first verify that all workflows are complete (archived).
-(If there are pending workflows, it is also fine to stop the components because you can restart beeflow later and start pending workflows with the "bee_client start" command).
+(If there are pending workflows, it is also fine to stop the components because you can restart beeflow later and start pending workflows with the "beeclient start" command).

 .. code-block::

-    bee_client listall
+    beeclient listall

 .. code-block::